 And run free they have, with limited releases including everything from an Umeshu Gose and a bourbon barrel aged American brown ale to a number of New England IPAs and the blink-and-you'll-miss-it annual Mango Wheat.
 These beers allow the brewers to collaborate with the kitchen for monthly Beer Club events, the annual Chilli Week and occasional beer degustations.

 Having the two sites 25 kilometres apart also allows the team to design recipes to suit their individual clientele as well as swapping kegs between the venues.
 Notably, Whitfords' opening ESB beer has proven very popular with the north corridor's expats.

 Beerland Brewing beers can be enjoyed at both venues as well as at select locations around Perth.
 Takeaway CANimals are also available for purchase at each venue along with a range of merchandise.

-With awards piling up, demand increasing and on-trend seasonals appearing with greater frequency, it seems highly likely you'll be seeing more Beerland beers flowing from taps outside the brewpubs where they're created.
+With awards piling up – including a second Champion Australian Beer in 2022 for their Blueberry Clouds imperial sour, demand increasing and on-trend seasonals appearing with greater frequency, it seems highly likely you'll be seeing more Beerland beers flowing from taps outside the brewpubs where they're created.